Encoder Cables: How to Specify the Right Signal Cable

 - Encoders with additional commutation tracks (U, V, and W channels)

-For high-noise environments, a differential encoder may be a good solution.
+For high-noise environments, a differential encoder may be a appropriate solution.
 In these designs, a differential line driver generates two outputs for each channel: the normal signal and its complement.
 Any noise spikes will appear in each signal, enabling the receiver to filter it out as common-mode noise.
 Implementing this scheme requires two wires for each channel.

 Table 1: Incremental encoder wiring schemes